Unzor/eyebrow/README.md

-# BrowVPN
+# eyebrow
-An experimental project that runs a VPN in a browser through EC2.
+An experimental project that runs a VPN in a browser through a Linode OpenVPN server.

 # Status - Unfinished
 Status of the project.
 If status is "Failed (abandoned)", then the project will be archived.